The Spirit of Halloweentown is alive in St. Helens

 Columbia County commissioners approved a permit request by festival organizers, but they've made clear they personally oppose the festival plans.

-"I am not happy that you guys would think it's okay to do this during a pandemic," Commissioner Alex Tardif told St. Helens officials.
+"I am not happy that you guys would think it's OK to do this during a pandemic," Commissioner Alex Tardif told St. Helens officials.

 He added, "So help me, if there's an outbreak because of this, I will be in your chambers, and I will be pissed."